SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _erasePrompt:

-  * **ignorePromptQNumbers**: list with quantum numbers to be ignored for promptly decaying particles (particles with width larger than :ref:`promptWidth <promptWidth>`), e.g. "spin,eCharge,colordim".
-Since many experimental searches are not sensitive to the quantum numbers decaying particles, SModelS has the option to erase the quantum numbers of these particles.
+  * **ignorePromptQNumbers**: list of quantum numbers to be ignored for promptly decaying particles (particles with width larger than :ref:`promptWidth <promptWidth>`).
+Since many experimental searches are not sensitive to the properties of particles with prompt decays, SModelS has the option to erase the quantum numbers of these particles.
+For instance, if  ignorePromptQNumbers="spin,eCharge,colordim", the spin, electric charge and color properties of promptly decaying particles will be ignored.
 This can greatly reduce the running time (must be used with caution).
-If not defined, all quantum numbers will be kept.
+If this parameter is not defined, all quantum numbers will be kept.
 Available v3.0.0 onwards.

 .. _parameterFileParameters: